Cheukting/polars_plugin_101/README.md

 By adding the `sep: str` in the argument and an extra `kwargs={"sep": sep}` in the `register_plugin_function` arguments.

 Now you can build and try out the new `cum_str` expression with a different separator string.
 You may found that the separator string appears at the front of the accumulated string.
-This may not be desirable, as an **extra challenge**, could you add an extra argument (a flag) so the user can decide to turn on and off the trilling separator strings at the front?
+This may not be desirable, as an **extra challenge**, could you add an extra argument (a flag) so the user can decide to turn on and off the leading separator strings at the front? ([see possible solution here](/ans))

 ---